 1. Go Forwards More

-This is my number 1 tip for people who are trying to get into the pose.
-If you’re someone who, when you fall out of crow, you fall backwards, it means you’re not going far enough forward.
+This is my number 1 tip for people who are trying to get into crow pose.
 Not sure how far forward you should be going?
 Here’s a picture of me in crow.
-Check out the line I drew.
-It is SO far in front of my wrists.
-Not going to lie here though – your wrist mobility needs to be pretty good for this to feel ok.
-Not sure if you have great wrist mobility?
-Don’t worry – that post is coming soon! (make sure you’re on my email list to stay up to date!)
+Check out the line I drew – my shoulders are SO far in front of my wrists!

-If you’re someone who jumps into your crow poses, I’m looking at you.
 Instead of jumping, try controlling your lift off.
 It’ll make it much easier for you to stay in the pose once you find lift off.
 This is tied to step number 1 – if you go forwards enough, your feet will float off the ground, making jumping unnecessary.
 If you want to see how this looks, make sure you check out my YouTube video that will show you how to control coming into crow pose:

 Your hamstrings are the muscles in the back of your thighs, and one of their jobs is to help you pull your heels to your butt.
 If you can use your hamstrings to pick your feet up, rather than the momentum of jumping, you’ll have an easier time controlling where your body is in space and sticking the arm balance.
-Not sure how to work on strengthening your hamstrings?
-Again – not to worry – this post is coming soon (make sure you’re on my email list to stay up to date!)

 As you squat down, slide your elbows straight back into your shins.
 Bend them back into your shins – not out to the side.
 Find a 90 degree angle with your arms.
 Think of Chaturanga arms.
 These are all cues that say the exact same thing.
-Again look at the picture of me above – my elbows are pointing backwards, not out to the side.
-Sure, they’re not at a 90 degree angle, but they started at one.
+Check out my Instagram post here for a visual:

 As always, let me know if you have any questions and good luck with your crows!